jkhwu/Hangman-Game/README.md

 - If you get down to 0 guesses left, you lose the round and can try again.
 - If you guess all the letters correctly, you win the round.
 - The game automatically resets but keeps track of your wins and losses.
+- Cheat: open console to view answers.

+## Responsiveness
+- This game cannot be played on mobile devices yet.

 ## Access